Salem Workers’ Compensation Lawyer

 Burns

 Burns are injuries to tissue caused by heat, chemicals, electricity, steam, sunlight, or radiation.
 Burn injuries are most common in restaurants.
-However, burns also occur frequently in manufacturing and production, especially when heat sources, acids or bases are part of the manufacturing process.
+However, burns also occur frequently in manufacturing and production, especially when heat sources, acids, or bases are part of the manufacturing process.
 Furthermore, burns can also occur internally when inhaling smoke or chemical fumes.
 Since burn injuries can vary, employers should conduct regular training sessions with employees regarding the protocols for treating all types of burns.

 Eye Injuries

 Eye injuries can occur in any industry.
 Employers must provide employees with adequate eye and face protection against chemical, environmental, and radiological hazards or mechanical irritants.
 Furthermore, employers should conduct a workplace hazard assessment and provide adequate training for all workers who require eye and face protection.
-Our Salem Workers’ Compensation lawyers can help workers who have suffered eye injuries determine whether their employer took appropriate steps to prevent such an injury.

 Fractures and Breaks